 How Is Asthma Treated In Children?

-Your child's asthma action plan is important to successfully controlling his or her asthma.
+Your child's asthma action plan is important to successfully controlling their asthma.
 Keep it handy to remind you of your child's daily asthma management plan, as well as to guide you when your child develops asthma symptoms.

 In addition to following your child's asthma action plan, you want to make sure exposure to asthma triggers is limited, and preferably avoided.